TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   February Celebrity Birthdays
 *   Award Shows Red Carpets

 Get Updates On All Things Movies: Sign up for FanMail: Submit Thanks for signing up!
-Follow Us Fandango on Facebook Fandango on Twitter Fandango on Instagram Fandango on Google+ Fandango on Tumblr Fandango on Youtube Get Fandango Apps Fandango iOS App Fandango Android App
+Privacy Policy Follow Us Fandango on Facebook Fandango on Twitter Fandango on Instagram Fandango on Google+ Fandango on Tumblr Fandango on Youtube Get Fandango Apps Fandango iOS App Fandango Android App

 Guarantee the perfect movie night with tickets from Fandango.
 Find theater showtimes, watch trailers, read reviews and buy movie tickets in advance.